-Our guide on exploring your local neighbourhood has a host of extra tips.
+Our guide on researching the local neighbourhood has a host of extra tips.

 5Look at the structure of the building

-Make sure you walk around the house to check the exterior.
-Look for damp and hairline cracks in the walls - 68% of people in our survey said they did this - and missing or loose tiles on the roof or broken guttering (65%).
+Make sure you walk around the outside of the house to check the exterior.
+Look for damp and hairline cracks in the walls, missing or loose tiles on the roof and broken guttering.
 If you find signs of a problem, ask questions to find out what the cause is and whether it will be fixed.

 6Use your nose as well as your eyes

 Be wary of unusual smells.
-Damp, which 70% of people check for, can give off a musty smell even if you don’t see physical signs.
+Damp, which 70% of people check for according to our research, can give off a musty smell even if you don’t see physical signs.

 7Check the taps and light switches